 Ataxia refers to the loss of control of voluntary movements of the body, including the limbs, face, or eyes.
 It is a rare disorder with many proposed forms that are thought to affect common actions including walking, reaching, speaking, and seeing.
-Ataxia develop by itself, or after a experiencing a brain injury, like a stroke.
-For purposes of this article, we will discuss ataxia as a neurological symptom of stroke, its effects on upper and lower extremity function, and supportive strategies to improve daily living skills while living with ataxia.
+In some cases, ataxia can develop by itself; however, it often manifests alongside another diagnosis.
+For purposes of this article, we will discuss ataxia as a neurological symptom, its effects on upper and lower extremity function, and supportive strategies to improve daily functioning while living with ataxia.